-- 1. The patient is admitted under the SMAO.
-The SMAO and junior medical staff are the admitting team. - 2.
-Communication across medical teams must occur, meaning the admitting team must notify anaesthesia and anaesthesia (if referring a patient) must notify the admitting team, and the obstetric physician (for obstetric patients). - 3.
-The referring medical officer must: - conduct a clinical assessment and document the management plan in eMR prior to transfer to the COU or at the time of admission.
-The management plan should include specific advice and parameters for triggering clinical reviews and or requests for outreach review by POWH, if these are different to those on the standard CERS chart. - provide a verbal handover to the nursing team leader. - notify the "outside' anaesthetic registrar who is rostered to the COU. - notify POWH HDU/ICU for anticipated or required clinical advice and support, as relevant. - 4.
-The admitting team's Junior Medical Officer (JMO) must ensure that the patient's medications along with other ordering and management tasks are completed by the time of admission. - 5.
+- notify the "outside' anaesthetic registrar who is rostered to the COU. - notify POWH HDU/ICU for anticipated or required clinical advice and support, as relevant. - 4.
+The admitting team's Junior Medical Officer (JMO) must ensure that the woman's medications along with other ordering and management tasks are completed at the time of admission. - 5.
 The nurse in attendance in the COU must ensure a comprehensive nursing care plan is in place. - 6.
-The nursing team leader should: notify/consult with the following people, as relevant: - Identify the need for allied health services commensurate with case mix and clinical load - Refer to the Perinatal Mental Health service if required - Consult with Aboriginal Hospital Liaison Officer if required.
+The nursing team leader should: notify/consult with the following people, as relevant: - Identify the need for allied health services - Refer to the Perinatal Mental Health service if required - Consult with Aboriginal Hospital Liaison Officer if required

-3.3.
-CLINICAL PRACTICE - ROUNDING, ESCALATION, TRANSFER AND DISCHARGE
+3.3.CLINICAL PRACTICE -ROUNDING, ESCALATION, TRANSFER AND DISCHARGE